AltasChen/miRTarDS/README.md

 Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 Suggested attribution:
-"miRTarDS Database by Baiming Chen is licensed under CC BY-NC 4.0."
+"miRTarDS Database by Baiming Chen (baimingchen@link.cuhk.edu.cn) is licensed under CC BY-NC 4.0."

 NonCommercial — You may not use the material for commercial purposes.